Msal44/Msal44/README.md

 I am a creative problem solver who enjoys working with others and continuing to better myself.
 To continue my higher education, I am attending Northern Illinois University to pursue a Bachelor of Science in Computer Science with an emphasis in Enterprise Software.

-Growing up in Chicago allowed me to diversify my experience, while being creative, when providing a service for others.
-This led to my interest in computers and to pursue an education in Computer Science, which encompasses all of my interests.

 <html>
   <body>